NancyPatel11/Data-Mining-Course-Project-1/README.md

 Note:
 Attribute types and null values have been mentioned in the code itself.

-b.
+**b.
 Data Visualization, summarizing insights about the dataset through EDA.
 All the insights have been mentioned in the ML_total_sales_price_prediction.ipynb and ML_carat_weight_prediction.ipynb file along with the code.
-The reasoning for each of the preprocessing steps has also been provided wherever needed.
+The reasoning for each of the preprocessing steps has also been provided wherever needed.**

-Regression Analysis:
+**Regression Analysis:
 T2.
 Identify and list regression problems on your assigned dataset.
-Which one does seem the most interesting to you and why?
+Which one does seem the most interesting to you and why?**
 We have identified two regression problems on our Diamond Dataset:
 1. Predicting the sales price of the diamond.
 2. Predicting the carat weight of the diamond.
 Among these two problems, the best one is the prediction of the sale price of the diamond due to following reasons:
-•	Business Impact: Predicting the sales price directly relates to the financial aspect of the diamond industry.
+•	**Business Impact:** Predicting the sales price directly relates to the financial aspect of the diamond industry.
 It can help businesses make informed decisions about pricing, marketing, and inventory management.
-•	Customer Engagement: Knowing the expected sales price can help jewelers communicate more effectively with customers.
+•	**Customer Engagement:** Knowing the expected sales price can help jewelers communicate more effectively with customers.
 They can provide accurate price estimates and potentially increase customer satisfaction.
-•	Market Insights: Understanding the factors that influence diamond prices can provide valuable insights into market trends and consumer preferences.
+•	**Market Insights:** Understanding the factors that influence diamond prices can provide valuable insights into market trends and consumer preferences.
-•	Diverse Features: The dataset contains various features (e.g., cut, color, clarity, carat weight, etc.) that can potentially influence the sales price.
-This allows for a comprehensive analysis and potentially meaningful predictions.
-•	Practical Application: Predicting sales prices is a common problem in the diamond industry.
+•	**Practical Application:** Predicting sales prices is a common problem in the diamond industry.
 Solving this problem can directly benefit businesses and professionals in the field.

-T3.
+**T3.
 Build an end-to-end Machine Learning pipeline for your assigned dataset for the aforementioned most interesting regression problems found in T2.
 Your pipeline should include components for dataset preprocessing, transformation, regression model building hyperparameter tuning, grid search or optimization, and evaluation.
 Report results on the regression models with hyperparameter tuning, and report the best hyperparameter values.
 Report results using at least two relevant evaluation metrics like RMSE, MAE.
-Compare results for different models and give the reasoning for that.
+Compare results for different models and give the reasoning for that.**

 •	End-to-End Machine Learning Pipeline

 We developed an end-to-end machine learning pipeline for the selected regression problem.
 Our pipeline includes the following components: